 The timeline for an expedited due process hearing may not be extended; however, the case may be withdrawn and re-filed.
-Cases re-filed will be assigned the same Hearing Commissioner.

 Placement During Appeals (34 CFR 300.533)

 When the parent or this agency has filed a due process complaint related to disciplinary matters, the child must (unless the parent and the State Educational Agency or school district agree otherwise) remain in the interim alternative educational setting pending the decision of the hearing officer, or until the expiration of the time period of removal as provided for and described under the heading Disciplinary/Actions/Removals/Expedited Hearings, whichever occurs first.